Genera1Developer/Project-Auto/README.md

 * The use of middleware allows for flexibility and modularity in handling different aspects of the application's functionality.
 * Request logging provides valuable insights into the application's behavior and can aid in troubleshooting.
 * Docker integration enables efficient and portable deployment of the application.

-**Suggested New Files:**

-The additional files suggested provide advanced functionality and enhance the application's capabilities for session management, analytics, scalability, and health monitoring.
+* The additional files suggested provide advanced functionality and enhance the application's capabilities for session management, analytics, scalability, health monitoring, and performance optimization.
 These files are optional but highly recommended for a more robust and feature-rich web proxy.